-They say it takes a village to raise a child, but somehow, not you nor any villager can get your child to study.
+They say it takes a village to raise a child, but somehow, not you nor any villager can ignite your child’s motivation to study.
 We can all remember being a student, and at some time or another, avoiding studying at all costs.
 If we’re wise, we can also remember wishing that we wanted to study.
 So how do we encourage our students to crack open the books?

-In the education research community, the consensus is that student motivation is contingent on four major dimensions.
+In the education research community, the consensus is that a student’s motivation to study is contingent on four major dimensions.
 According to the Center on Education Policy Graduate School of Education and Human Development, “at least one of these dimensions must be satisfied for a student to be motivated.”
 Moreover, the more dimensions satisfied, and the more thoroughly they are, the more motivated the student will be.
 Below are the four dimensions, along with their scholarly definitions.

 - Competence — The student believes he or she can complete the task.